skerr92/my-reels/CODE_OF_CONDUCT.md

 ### Moderation ###

- Instances of behaviors that violate the Adafruit Community Code of Conduct may be reported by any member of the community.
+ Instances of behaviors that violate the MyReels Community Code of Conduct may be reported by any member of the community.
 Community members are encouraged to report these situations, including situations they witness involving other community members.

 You may report in the following ways: